TaTooKa/microfate/docs/source/pages/consequences.rst

 Keep in mind that Consequences always come with a free invoke for the side of whoever applied that Consequence on your Character.

+.. [#] Remember you can always **Concede** before the dice roll.
+When a player declares they are going to attack, you can choose to Concede and avoid taking consequences.
+After the roll is made, though, there's no going back:
+If you fail your **Defense**, you either take a **Consequence** or get **Taken Out.
+See `Conceding the Conflict <https://fate-srd.com/fate-core/conceding-conflict>`_ in the Fate SRD.

 Removing Consequences
 ~~~~~~~~~~~~~~~~~~~~~